 action (Optional) Action to take on packets.
-Specify one of the following keyw All Supported Platforms • drop -Drops the packet. • set-clp-transmit-Sets the ATM Cell Loss Priority (CLP) bit from to 1 on the ATM cell and sends the packet with the ATM CLP bit set • set-dscp-transmit new-dscp -Sets the IP differentiated services of point (DSCP) value and sends the packet with the new IP DSCP v setting. • set-frde-transmit -Sets the Frame Relay discard eligible (DE) bit 0 to 1 on the Frame Relay frame and sends the packet with the DE b to 1. • set-prec-transmit new-prec -Sets the IP precedence and sends th packet with the new IP precedence value setting. • transmit -Sends the packet with no alteration. policed-dscp-transmit-(Exceed and violate action only).
-Change DSCP value per the policed DSCP map and sends the packet. set-cos-inner-transmit value-Sets the inner class of service field policing action for a bridged frame on the Enhanced FlexWAN mo and when using bridging features on SPAs. • set-cos-transmit value-Sets the packet cost of service (CoS) valu sends the packet. • set-mpls-exposition-transmit -Sets the Multiprotocol Label Switching (MPLS) experimental bits from 0 to 7 and sends the pa- with the new MPLS experimental bit value setting. • set-mpls-topmost-transmit -Sets the MPLS experimental bits or topmost label and sends the packet.
+Specify one of the following keywords: All Supported Platforms • drop -Drops the packet. • set-clp-transmit -Sets the ATM Cell Loss Priority (CLP) bit from 0 to 1 on the ATM cell and sends the packet with the ATM CLP bit set to 1. • set-dscp-transmit new-dscp -Sets the IP differentiated services code point (DSCP) value and sends the packet with the new IP DSCP value setting. • set-frde-transmit -Sets the Frame Relay discard eligible (DE) bit from 0 to 1 on the Frame Relay frame and sends the packet with the DE bit set to 1. • set-prec-transmit new-prec -Sets the IP precedence and sends the packet with the new IP precedence value setting. • transmit -Sends the packet with no alteration. • policed-dscp-transmit -(Exceed and violate action only).
+Changes the DSCP value per the policed DSCP map and sends the packet. • set-cos-inner-transmit value -Sets the inner class of service field as a policing action for a bridged frame on the Enhanced FlexWAN module, and when using bridging features on SPAs. • set-cos-transmit value-Sets the packet cost of service (CoS) value and sends the packet. • set-mpls-exposition-transmit -Sets the Multiprotocol Label Switching (MPLS) experimental bits from 0 to 7 and sends the packet with the new MPLS experimental bit value setting. • set-mpls-topmost-transmit -Sets the MPLS experimental bits on the topmost label and sends the packet. nd Default All Supported topmost label and sends the packet.